tdwg/dwc/docs/namespace/index.md

 All Darwin Core identifiers will dereference to a Darwin Core term declaration for the identified term.

-## 3. Term Change Policy
+## 3. Term change policy

-(This section has been superseded by the [Vocabulary Maintenance Specification](https://github.com/tdwg/vocab/blob/master/vms/maintenance-specification.md) )
+(This section has been superseded by the [Vocabulary Maintenance Specification](https://github.com/tdwg/vocab/blob/master/vms/maintenance-specification.md))

-## 4. Persistence Policy
+## 4. Persistence policy

 [TDWG](https://www.tdwg.org/) recognizes that people and applications depend on the persistence of formal documents and machine processable schemas that have been made publicly available.
 In particular, the stability of Darwin Core term URIs and Darwin Core namespace URIs is critical to interoperability over time.
 Thus, the wide promulgation of this set of URIs dictates that they be maintained to support legacy applications that have adopted them.